Confederate States of America: Origins

-Abraham Lincoln won the 1860 presidential election.
-His victory triggered declarations of secession by seven slave states of the Deep South, all of whose riverfront or coastal economies were based on cotton that was cultivated by slave labor.
-They formed the Confederate States after Lincoln was elected in November 1860 but before he took office in March 1861.
-Nationalists in the North and "Unionists" in the South refused to accept the declarations of secession.
-No foreign government ever recognized the Confederacy.
-The U.S. government, under President James Buchanan, refused to relinquish its forts in territory claimed by the Confederacy.
-The war began on April 12, 1861, when Confederate forces bombarded the Union's Fort Sumter, in the harbor of Charleston, South Carolina.
+Abraham Lincoln won the 1860 presidential election, and his victory prompted declarations of secession by seven slave states of the Deep South.
+These states—whose cotton‑based economies depended on enslaved labor—formed the Confederate States after Lincoln's election in November 1860 but before he took office in March 1861.
+Northern nationalists and Southern “Unionists” refused to recognize these declarations.
+No foreign government ever officially recognized the Confederacy.
+The U.S. government, under President James Buchanan, did not cede control of federal forts located in territory claimed by the Confederacy.
+The war began on April 12, 1861, when Confederate forces bombarded the Union garrison at Fort Sumter in the harbor of Charleston, South Carolina.

-Background factors in the run up to the war were partisan politics, abolitionism, nullification versus secession, Southern and Northern nationalism, expansionism, economics, and modernization in the antebellum period.
-"While slavery and its various and multifaceted discontents were the primary cause of disunion, it was disunion itself that sparked the war."
-Historian David M. Potter wrote: "The problem for Americans who, in the age of Lincoln, wanted slaves to be free was not simply that southerners wanted the opposite, but that they themselves cherished a conflicting value: they wanted the Constitution, which protected slavery, to be honored, and the Union, which was a fellowship with slaveholders, to be preserved.
+Other background factors contributing to the breakdown of the Union included partisan politics under the Second Party System, the growth of abolitionism, disputes over nullification versus secession, regional nationalisms, expansionism, economic tensions such as the Panic of 1857, and differing paths of modernization in the antebellum period.
+Although slavery and its related conflicts were the primary cause of the break with the Union, it was the act of disunion itself that sparked the ensuing war.
+Historian David M. Potter observed, "The problem for Americans who, in the age of Lincoln, wanted slaves to be free was not simply that southerners wanted the opposite, but that they themselves cherished a conflicting value: they wanted the Constitution, which protected slavery, to be honored, and the Union, which was a fellowship with slaveholders, to be preserved.
 Thus they were committed to values that could not logically be reconciled."